MP for Farnham and Bordon

 Opposition Assistant Whip (Commons)

-Gregory Stafford is a Conservative MP for Farnham and Bordon, first elected on 4 July 2024.
-He currently serves as an Opposition Assistant Whip in the Commons and sits on the Health and Social Care Committee.
-He has previously contributed to committee work on the Mental Health Bill [HL] and the Tobacco and Vapes Bill.
+Gregory Stafford is a Conservative MP for Farnham and Bordon, elected in 2024.
+He currently serves as an Opposition Assistant Whip in the Commons and sits on the Health and Social Care Committee; he has previously served on committees examining the Mental Health Bill [HL] and the Tobacco and Vapes Bill.

-Declares two financial interests: gifts, benefits and hospitality from UK sources, and miscellaneous interests.
+Two declared interests: gifts, benefits and hospitality from UK sources (one entry) and miscellaneous (one entry).

 Generated 21 February 2026